xxnatc/code-blog/README.md

 # code-blog
 _Assignment for Code Fellows 301_

-Code-blog is a single-page blog that imports its content from `js/hackerIpsum.json`.
+Code-blog is a single-page blog that imports its content from `js/hackerIpsum.json` and caches in Web SQL.
 Users can filter blog posts by authors or categories.

+There is a editor page (`secret.html`) for author to add content.
+The page takes styling in markdown format and displays a preview instantly.
+It can also convert the data to a JSON string for use in the raw data file.

 A page (`stats.html`) has been added to calculate vanity metrics.
 It displays numbers including total author, article, and word count.

-There is also a editor page (`secret.html`) for author to add content.
-The page takes styling in markdown format and displays a preview instantly.
-It can also convert the data to a JSON string for use in the raw data file.
+We've introduced an administrator mode which shows an edit option for each article.
+The links redirect the admin to an editor page (`editor.html`), and provides options to update or delete the article.

 ## Credits
 ##### Individuals